liamos7/cms-autoencoders/README.md

 This is an anomaly detection senior thesis for particle physics, focused on training a Normalized Autoencoder (NAE) for Beyond-Standard-Model (BSM) physics detection at the LHC/CMS CICADA L1 trigger system.
+This [senior thesis](O'Shaughnessy_Liam_Senior_Thesis.pdf) was submitted for Princeton University physics undergraduate requirements.

 ---